Elder O. B. Mink

 that the church had superseded the Jewish institution with its typical gospel,

-but with this baptism came the indwelling, and empowering of the already existing
+but with this baptism came the indwelling, and empowering of the already

-(Exodus 40:34-38), and later the Temple of Solomon in Jerusalem
+tabernacle (Exodus 40:34-38), and later the Temple of Solomon

-(I Kings 8:10-11).
-By this baptism the church takes up the
+in Jerusalem (I Kings 8:10-11).
+By this baptism the church

-message there is no healing of the soul.
-The devil knows it is through the
+apart from this message there is no healing of the soul.
+The devil knows

-Lord’s churches that the Spirit calls out the elect of God.
-He knows that
+it is through the Lord’s churches that the Spirit calls out the elect of

-the church reflects the glory of God, and to obscure that glory he afflicts
+God.
+He knows that the church reflects the glory of God, and to obscure that

-the church with many loathsome diseases.
+glory he afflicts the church with many loathsome diseases.
 Spiritual

 Afflictions of the Church - I Corinthians